And welcome back to the Rush Limbaugh Program here at the EIB Network.

 In for Rush Limbaugh, back after this.

-You're back on the Rush Limbaugh program.
+You're back on the Rush Limbaugh Program.

-Roger Hedgecock sitting in for Rush today.
+Roger Hedgecock sitting in for Rush Today.

 It is Friday.

-Let's get to uh Connecticut now.
+Let's get to Connecticut now, Trumbull, Connecticut.

-Hi, Tricia, welcome to the Rush program.
+Welcome to the Rush Program.

 Hi, Roger.

-I am so glad to hear everything you are saying about uh not only what's happening in Connecticut, but in the Middle East.
+I am so glad to hear everything you are saying about not only what's happening in Connecticut, but in the Middle East.

 I'm a registered Republican, so I wasn't participating in this.

-But no, you're an endangered species out there.
+No, you're an endangered species out there.

 Exactly.

-But uh you know, uh it's just amazes me the ignorance that the voters in Connecticut and other states are so eager to jump in this car driven by move on.org and let me let me ask you about this.
+But, you know, it just amazes me the ignorance that the voters in Connecticut and other states are so eager to jump in this car driven by moveon.org.

 Yes, I do.

-But uh I just also think it's uh it's a real shame that we it with a very likely three-way race in November in Connecticut for this Senate seat, that the Republicans are not positioned with a decent candidate to take advantage of this and uh you know, hopefully uh strike some sense into voters about what's really important and if why why isn't the democ uh the Republican nominee a decent candidate?
+But I just also think it's a real shame that with a very likely three-way race in November in Connecticut for this Senate seat, that the Republicans are not positioned with a decent candidate to take advantage of this and hopefully strike some sense into voters about what's really important.

 Why isn't he?